michaelcoyote/michaelcoyote.github.io/_posts/2014-08-15-my-fathers-tools.md

 ### Not your Father's Awk.

 I now find myself using Awk all the time, especially to prepare data for use in spreadsheets and databases.
 Data often comes to me poorly formatted and Awk has been a lifesaver in cleaning up data to prepare for use.
+It fills a good niche between a shell one liner and a full blown script.

+Awk has also been extended to be able to handle things such as networking and is now internet aware.
+This can be useful (especally for scraping web besed reports for content) and it's a good tool to have.
+And while it's a bit beyond the scope of this guide it can come in useful.

-While there are a number of good general tutorials on Awk out on the internet as well as many example scripts and one-liners that can be modified to meet your needs, I didn't really see anything along the lines of a "getting started" guide to take new users through creating an Awk one liner to process some text.
+There are a number of good general tutorials on Awk out on the internet as well as many example scripts and one-liners that can be modified to meet your needs, and I encourage you to seek them out.
+On the other hand, I didn't really see anything along the lines of a "getting started" guide to take new users through creating an Awk one liner to process some text.

 ### Awk script structure